stackevo/spudreq/draft-trammell-spud-req.md

 limited deployment of network egress filtering {{RFC2827}}.
 Trivial abuse includes flooding and state exhaustion attacks, as well as reflection and amplification attacks.
 SPUD must provide minimal protection against this trivial abuse.
-This probably implies that SPUD should provide:
+This implies that SPUD should provide:

 - a proof of return routability, that the endpoint identified by a packet's source address receives packets sent to that address;
 - a feedback channel between endpoints;
-- a method to probabilistically discriminiate legitimate SPUD traffic from reflected malicious traffic; and
+- a method to probabilistically discriminiate legitimate SPUD traffic from reflected malicious traffic;
+- a method to probabilistically discriminate SPUD traffic from on-path devices from devices off-path; and
-- mechanisms to protect against state exhaustion and other denial-of-service attacks.
+- the ability to deploy mechanisms to protect against state exhaustion and other denial-of-service attacks against SPUD itself.

 We note that using a "magic number" or other pattern of bits in an encapsulation-layer header not used in any widely deployed protocol has the